mazeitor/graphmongo/README.md

 * Filter vertex and edges using mongodb query language
 * Fetch vertex and edges
 * Use paging, sort and selects
-* Get head and tail neighbours
+* Get source and target neighbours
 * Deal with multiple graph at the same time
 * Use pipeline methods
+* Reader/Writer with graphML format

 #### Measures and metrics
 * Vertex and edges count (number of vertices)